 At Saturday Kids, we believe equipping kids with the ability to steer their own paths, regardless of whatever life throws at them, is one of the most precious tools we can give them.
-That’s why we’ve teamed up with Victoria from The Bright Life who runs awesome workshops inspiring parents and caregivers to raise happy kids through the Montessori method, on a series about navigating parenthood.
+This guest post is by Victoria who leads our social impact programme Code in the Community and who’s also a Montessori educator over at The Bright Life.
 Check out her previous pieces on why failure isn’t necessarily a bad thing and raising self-directed learners.

 1. Manage your expectations and take baby steps

 As parents, our expectations are often skewed towards what we expect adults to do, and not these young, curious, still-developing minds.

 Expect children to sit quietly during a meal and focus on eating?
 No. Expect them to automatically want to clean up their toys after playing?
 No. Expect that they not scream and cry when they are upset?
 No.